-The Kalamazoo Alumnae Chapter of Delta Sigma Theta Sorority, Inc. is awarding scholarships ($1000 each/non-renewable) to graduating senior students in May of 2019.
+The Kalamazoo Alumnae Chapter of Delta Sigma Theta Sorority, Inc. is awarding scholarships to graduating senior students in May of 2022.
 The recipient must meet the following requirements:

 Applicants need to complete and forward the following information: the application; a letter of reference; a copy of the school transcript; a list of courses the student is currently taking; documentation from the counselor of what further credits are needed to complete graduation requirements and a copy of a letter of acceptance from a college or university.
 Applicants meeting the above criteria will be contacted for an interview.

-All forms must be completed and received at the following address by April 19, 2019:
+All forms must be completed and received at a time to be announced.